Onkar160/JS-101/readme.md

       Non-Primitive - Non-primitive data types are the collection of primitive data types and these are mutable in nature because it allows in-place operations so we can alter it's value without creation of new result

+<br /><br /><br /><br />

+-----------------------Session 2-----------------------------------
+1. What is the difference between == and === in JS?<br />
+Ans:- The difference between the equality (==) and strict equality (===) operator is that the equality operator (==) performs the type coercion whenever we use it to compare 2 values, where are strict equality (===) operator does not performs type coercion whenever we compare 2 values.
+Generally in real world it is preferred to use strict equality (===) operator to avoid issues.
 <br /><br />

+2. What are functions?
+Types of functions?<br />
+Ans:- A function is a block of code that is designed to perform some task.
+We can invoke or call this function to use it as many times as we want to once declared.
+It allows us to reuse our code as many times as we want.
+There are 2 types of functions:- <br />1.
+Parameterised :- Function which accepts parameter <br />
+                       2. Non-Parameterised :- Function which don't accept any parameter.